Overview of the anatomy of the lungs

 Trachea and bronchi

 The trachea is the beginning of the respiratory tree.
-It is a musculocartilaginous tube that extends from cricoid cartilage at the C2 level, to its bifurcation at the level of T4/T5.
+It is a musculocartilaginous tube that extends from cricoid cartilage at the C6 level, to its bifurcation at the level of the upper half of the T6 vertebra.
 The C-shaped cartilages that comprise the anterior and lateral walls of trachea keep its lumen constantly open and available for air conduction, while the posterior wall is muscular.

 Learn everything about the trachea function and anatomy through this article and video tutorial.